 I have published research on e.g. the following topics:

-- Muslim political rhetoric.
+- Muslim religious oratory and political rhetoric.

-- Hate crimes against religious communities.
+- Hate crimes and threats against religious communities.